nkeller1/aetna_qe/README.md

 ```
    - The .env file has already been added to .gitignore

+4. 'Master' branch has been renamed to 'main'.

 To meet the following criteria `You must use minitest and faraday as supplied, and follow the existing pattern of api requests in test_no_api_key.` I have added a puts in each test BUT I have commented out the line.
 If you choose to run each test individually please comment back in the 'puts' line in to see the response in the terminal.